Coreoz/HTTP-Gateway/router/README.md

 HTTP Gateway Router
 ===================
-This module provide an indexed routing system for an endpoint defined by:
+This module provides an indexed routing system for an endpoint defined by:
 ```java
 public class HttpEndpoint {
     String routeId;